LordButley/JapanEasy/README.md

 * As a user visiting the site for the first time, I want to be able to navigate the website intuitively.
 * As a user visiting the site for the first time, I want to be able to play the game quickly and easily
 * As a user, I want to be able to access the website on desktop, tablet and mobile devices to ensure convenience.
-* As a user, I want to be able to easily access the social media accounts of "Japaneasy".
+* As a user, I want to be able to easily access the social media accounts of "JapanEasy".
 * As a user, I want to be provided with feedback such as correct and incorrect scores to allow me to monitor my learning progress.
 * As a user, I want to be able to choose whether the questions are in English or Hiragana.
 * As a user, I want to be able to set the difficulty of the quiz